-Discover a novel intermodal rail vehicle to shift any semi-trailer from the road to rail in a price competitive, fast and secure manner.
+Discover a novel intermodal rail vehicle to shift any semi-trailer from the road to rail in a price-competitive, fast, and secure manner.

-Advantages for freight forwarding companies like DB Schenker, Kühne und Nagel, DHL, Panalpina, etc. include: local traffic and shift operation for trucks, higher productivity of assets, no risk of congestion on highways, lower dependency on diesel, toll and tax price increases, no need for driver resting or searching for parking slots any longer, shipments on weekends and holidays, less wear on vehicles, higher gross load weight (44 to instead of 40 to).
-This results in a higher flexibility (same rolling stock, less cost of capital) and growth in profitability of transport services.
+Advantages for freight forwarding companies like DB Schenker, Kühne und Nagel, DHL, Panalpina, etc., include: local traffic and shift operation for trucks, higher productivity of assets, no risk of congestion on highways, lower dependency on diesel, toll and tax price increases, no need for driver resting or searching for parking slots any longer, shipments on weekends and holidays, less wear on vehicles, higher gross load weight (44 to instead of 40 to).
+This results in higher flexibility (same rolling stock, less cost of capital) and growth in the profitability of transport services.

 To learn more about the “Schienentieflader”, don’t hesitate to contact Dr. Helmut Binder.